 There is no shame in scaling.
 There is even less shame in not being first.
 When a WOD calls for Deadlifts, I won't go above 135# and I'll use a trap bar instead of a regular barbell.
 My classmates jokingly call me out for using "training wheels".
 In the grand scheme of things, it's noise.
 I'm focused on the only thing that matters by telling myself, "It's me vs. me".

-So next time the coach yells “3, 2, 1, go!” and you jump head first into “Fran” - worry more about what your last Fran time was versus the fact that your pal Jimmy might get sub-4 minutes.
-Instead of eagle-eyeing your friend across the gym and wondering if they are going to PR their clean and jerk... be more concerned about perfecting your form, and hitting your own numbers.
+So next time the coach yells “3, 2, 1, go!” and you jump head first into “Fran” - worry more about what your last CrossFit score for Fran was versus the fact that your pal Jimmy might get sub-4 minutes.
+Instead of eagle-eyeing your friend across the gym, wondering if they are going to PR their clean and jerk and land higher on the CrossFit Open leaderboard than you... be more concerned about perfecting your form, and hitting your own numbers.

 If you need to make a change, we would love to hear about it in the comments.
 If you already made the change, we would love to hear about the event that changed your outlook.